+Title Cyber Security

+Level 4

+Unit Number 10

+GLH 10

-Title Cyber Cyber Security Level 4 Unit Number 10 GLH 10 Learning Outcomes The learner will: ssment Criteria earner can: Guidance and/or Indicative Content Understand the role of UK legislation and regulation in Cyber Security and the concept of Confidentiality, Integrity, and Availability (CIA) Understand the basics of malware 1.1 Explain key elements of legislation relevant to digital security Including: Computer Misuse Act Digital Online Resilience Act UK Artificial Intelligence Act Communications Act Network and Information Systems Regulations 2018 The Privacy and Electronic Communications Regulation 2003 1.2 Describe the concept of Confidentiality, Integrity and Availability Election Security Spotlight - CIA Triad 2.1 Describe common types of malware and their functions Including: Viruses Worms Trojans Botnets 2.2 Identify how malware can get into a computer Human/technical factors
+Learning Outcomes The learner will: ssment Criteria earner can: Guidance and/or Indicative Content Understand the role of UK legislation and regulation in Cyber Security and the concept of Confidentiality, Integrity, and Availability (CIA) 1.1 Explain key elements of legislation relevant to digital security Including: Computer Misuse Act Digital Online Resilience Act UK Artificial Intelligence Act Communications Act Network and Information Systems Regulations 2018 The Privacy and Electronic Communications Regulation 2003 1.2 Describe the concept of Confidentiality, Integrity and Availability Election Security Spotlight - CIA Triad Understand the basics of malware 2.1 Describe common types of malware and their functions Including: Viruses Worms Trojans Botnets 2.2 Identify how malware can get into a computer Human/technical factors

-2.3 Identify common techniques used by threat actors Including: Phishing Spam Spoofing Click-fraud Identity theft 2.4 Describe anti-malware defences Including: Anti-virus software (signature and heuristics) Zero-day vulnerabilities Sandboxes Code signing 2.5 List the vulnerabilities associated with 'End of Life' software 3.
-Understand the basics of the internet 3.1 Analyse the function of the internet with a focus on the Transmission Control Protocol/Internet Protocol (TCP/IP) To include: Its role in data transmission Network communication Packet management 3.2 Identify how datagrams/packets work 3.3 Describe key principles of wireless local area networks Including risks associated with: • Wi-Fi hotspots • Packet sniffing • Man-in-the-middle attacks 3.4 Identify the principles of encryption as a method to secure data transmission
+2.3 Identify common techniques used by threat actors Including: Phishing Spam Spoofing Click-fraud Identity theft 2.4 Describe anti-malware defences Including: Anti-virus software (signature and heuristics) Zero-day vulnerabilities Sandboxes Code signing 2.5 List the vulnerabilities associated with 'End of Life' software Understand the basics of the internet 3.1 Analyse the function of the internet with a focus on the Transmission Control Protocol/Internet Protocol (TCP/IP) To include: Its role in data transmission Network communication Packet management 3.2 Identify how datagrams/packets work 3.3 Describe key principles of wireless local area networks Including risks associated with: Wi-Fi hotspots Packet sniffing Man-in-the-middle attacks 3.4 Identify the principles of encryption as a method to secure data transmission

-4. Understand the basics of cryptography 4.1 Identify the principles of cryptography Define: • Plaintext • Ciphertext • A cipher • Encryption • Decryption 4.2 Describe encryption keys and the vulnerability posed by short keys 4.3 Identify the principles of asymmetric (or public key) cryptography 4.4 List the principles of secure web browsing 5.
-Understand how to protect data on the network 5.1 Describe the basic principles of networks, with a focus on the roles of firewalls and Virtual Private Networks (VPNs) 5.2 Identify the principles and vulnerabilities of Network Intruder Detection Systems (NIDS) and Host Intruder Detection Systems (HIDS) 6.
-Understand the impact when cyber 6.1 Identify how data loss occurs (via a network/insider) defences fail 6.2 Identify the consequences of a data loss This could include: cost of recreating the lost data purchasing new hardware/software cost of continuing without the data (availability) the cost of informing others about the loss 7.
-Understand how authentication supports cyber security Explain how cybersecurity measures support authentication and control access to organisational systems Authentication methods (e.g., passwords, multi-factor authentication, biometrics) The role of good password practices, including the use of salting and hashing (e.g., 2fA + MFA) Role of access control policies and techniques (e.g., role-based access control, least privilege) 7.2 Explain how hashing and salting work together to protect passwords in transit and mitigate the risk of theft 7.3 Describe what a 'Brute Force Attack' is and its implications for password security 8.
-Be able to ass mitigate vulner in organisation rabilities nal Assess and review identified vulnerabilities in organisational assets that could be exploited by malware assets to protect data confidentiality, integrity, and availability identiality, Implement mitigations to safeguard the confidentiality, integrity, and availability of data 8.3 Design and implement strategies to prevent data loss within organisations
+4. 4.
+Understand the basics of cryptography 4.1 Identify the principles of cryptography Define: Plaintext Ciphertext A cipher Encryption Decryption 4.2 Describe encryption keys and the vulnerability posed by short keys 4.3 Identify the principles of asymmetric (or public key) cryptography 4.4 List the principles of secure web browsing 5.
+5. Understand how to protect data on the network 5.1 Describe the basic principles of networks, with a focus on the roles of firewalls and Virtual Private Networks (VPNs) 5.2 Identify the principles and vulnerabilities of Network Intruder Detection Systems (NIDS) and Host Intruder Detection Systems (HIDS) 6.
+6. Understand the impact when cyber defences fail 6.1 Identify how data loss occurs (via a network/insider) 6.2 Identify the consequences of a data loss This could include: cost of recreating the lost data purchasing new hardware/software cost of continuing without the data (availability) the cost of informing others about the loss 7.
+Understand how authentication supports cyber security 7.1 Explain how cybersecurity measures support authentication and control access to organisational systems Authentication methods (e.g., passwords, multi-factor authentication, biometrics) The role of good password practices, including the use of salting and hashing (e.g., 2fA + MFA) Role of access control policies and techniques (e.g., role-based access control, least privilege) 7.2 Explain how hashing and salting work together to protect passwords in transit and mitigate the risk of theft 7.3 Describe what a 'Brute Force Attack' is and its implications for password security 8.
+Be able to assess and mitigate vulnerabilities in organisational assets to protect data confidentiality, integrity, and availability 8.1 Assess and review identified vulnerabilities in organisational assets that could be exploited by malware 8.2 Implement mitigations to safeguard the confidentiality, integrity, and availability of data 8.3 Design and implement strategies to prevent data loss within organisations